Dwight D. Eisenhower: Public and scholarly assessments of presidency

-Political practice
+Political views and practice

 Although conservatism in politics was strong during the 1950s, and Eisenhower generally espoused conservative sentiments, his administration concerned itself mostly with foreign affairs and pursued a hands-off domestic policy.
 He looked to moderation and cooperation as a means of governance, which he dubbed "The Middle Way".
 American historian and policy advisor Bruce Bartlett has described Eisenhower as a "true centrist who really belonged to neither party".

 Although he sought to slow or contain the New Deal and other federal programs, he did not attempt to repeal them outright.
-In doing so, Eisenhower was popular among the liberal wing of the Republican Party.
+In doing so, Eisenhower was popular among the liberal and left-leaning wing of the Republican Party.
 Conservative critics of his administration thought that he did not do enough to advance the goals of the right; according to Hans Morgenthau, "Eisenhower's victories were but accidents without consequence in the history of the Republican party."
+Eisenhower was a self-described ideological moderate and progressive conservative.
+He supported moderate fiscal conservatism and disdained ideological extremism, saying of his governing style:

+In all those things which deal with people, be liberal, be human.
+In all those things which deal with people's money, or their economy, or their form of government, be conservative.

-Since the 19th century, many if not all presidents were assisted by a central figure or "gatekeeper", sometimes described as the president's private secretary, sometimes with no official title.
-Eisenhower formalized this role, introducing the office of White House Chief of Staff – an idea he borrowed from the United States Army.
+Eisenhower introduced the office of White House Chief of Staff – an idea he borrowed from the United States Army.
 Every president after Lyndon Johnson has appointed staff to this position.
 As president, Eisenhower also initiated the "up or out" policy that still prevails in the US military.
 Officers who are passed over for promotion twice are then usually honorably but quickly discharged to make way for younger and more able officers.

 On December 20, 1944, Eisenhower was appointed to the rank of General of the Army, placing him in the company of George Marshall, Henry "Hap" Arnold, and Douglas MacArthur, the only four men to achieve the rank in World War II.
 Along with Omar Bradley, they were the only five men to achieve the rank since the August 5, 1888, death of Philip Sheridan, and the only five men to hold the rank of five-star general.
 The rank was created by an Act of Congress on a temporary basis, when Public Law 78-482 was passed on December 14, 1944, as a temporary rank, subject to reversion to permanent rank six months after the end of the war.
 The temporary rank was declared permanent on March 23, 1946, by Public Law 333 of the 79th Congress, which also awarded full pay and allowances in the grade to those on the retired list.
 It was created to give the most senior American commanders parity of rank with their British counterparts holding the ranks of field marshal and admiral of the fleet.